paulsrijon/JavaScript_DSA/CONTRIBUTING.md

 - You did your work - plagiarism is not allowed.
   - Any plagiarized work will not be merged.
-- Your work will be distributed under [GNU License](LICENSE) once your pull request is merged.
+- Your work will be distributed under MIT LICENCE once your pull request is merged.
 - Your submitted work must fulfill our styles and standards.

 **New implementation** is welcome!
 For example, new solutions to a problem, different representations of a graph data